12 Best Soccer Development Academies In The USA – (2023) Guide

 4) Dallas Texans Youth Soccer Academy

-The Dallas Texans Youth Soccer Academy has been coaching kids since 1969, and each year, this competitive division has endured significant success at state, regional and national levels.
+The Dallas Texans Youth Soccer Academy, located in Dallas, Texas, has been coaching kids since 1969, and each year, this competitive division has endured significant success at state, regional, and national levels.

 For over 50 years, the Dallas Texans Youth Soccer Academy has been one of the premier youth soccer academies in the region.
 Located in Dallas,

-Texas, this organization has produced a number of professional and international soccer players, and have many alumni playing for top Division I athletic programs.
+Texas, this organization has produced a number of professional and international soccer players, and has many alumni playing for top Division I athletic programs.

 They work with children from all over the country to develop them as players and individuals, encouraging them to learn to work together and encourage each other on the field, while developing their skills and confidence off the field.